Continuing Education Activity

 Alcohol withdrawal symptoms occur when patients stop drinking or significantly decrease their alcohol intake after long-term dependence.
 Withdrawal has a broad range of symptoms from mild tremors to a condition called delirium tremens, which results in seizures and could progress to death if not recognized and treated promptly.
-The reported mortality rates for patients who experience delirium tremens is anywhere from 1-5%.
+The reported mortality rates for patients who experience delirium tremens is anywhere from 1 to 5%.

 Ethanol is the primary alcohol ingested by chronic users.
 It is a central nervous system (CNS) depressant that the body becomes reliant on with extended exposure to ethanol.
 It does this by inhibiting the excitatory portion (glutamate receptors) of the CNS and enhancing the inhibitory portions (GABA receptors) of the CNS.
 When the depressant is stopped, the central nervous system becomes overexcited as the inhibition is taken away.
 Thus, the body gets an excitatory overload, which results in the symptoms of withdrawal.

-Alcohol use disorder (AUD) per the DSM-IV is a common finding, especially in the emergency department, where about 40% of patients have AUD.
+Alcohol use disorder (AUD) per the DSM-IV is common, especially in the emergency department, where about 40% of patients have AUD.
 In patients coming into the ED with trauma and a Clinical Institute Withdrawal Assessment for Alcohol, revised (CIWA-Ar) score nearly 83% were of Male gender, and 43% were older than 55 years old.
-Of these patients with trauma, nearly 52% of those with showing symptoms of AWS had a CIWA-Ar score >20, 24% progressed to delirium tremens (DT).
+Of these patients with trauma, nearly 52% of those showing AWS symptoms had a CIWA-Ar score >20, 24% progressed to delirium tremens (DT).
 Delirium tremens is fatal in nearly 15% of cases without treatment and 1% in those who do receive treatment.

 GABA (gamma-aminobutyric acid) is the major inhibitory neurotransmitter in the central nervous center.
 GABA has particular binding sites available for ethanol, thus increasing the inhibition of the central nervous system when present.
 Chronic ethanol exposure to GABA creates constant inhibition or depressant effects on the brain.
 Ethanol also binds to glutamate, which is one of the excitatory amino acids in the central nervous system.
 When it binds to glutamate, it inhibits the excitation of the central nervous system, thus worsening the depression of the brain.